Park Manager Eugene Moore

 And Moore plays a vital role in making sure the park continues to offer a welcoming place in the pines for folks looking for a peaceful getaway that’s affordable, clean and reliable, year after year.

 “I love to see this park full of people having good, clean fun.
 I never get tired of seeing families come here to have a good time, and it makes me feel good knowing I have a part in making sure every day that it’s always that way.”

 Moore is in charge of both day-to-day operations and long-term planning at Colleton and said one of his favorite projects is helping the park host the annual paddling festival each June.

 His partners in that endeavor are the members of the Edisto River Canoe & Kayak Commission, a group that also helped build the new Edisto River Resource Center & Ranger Station at the park in 2007.
 It helps solidify the park’s role as an information source for activities on the river, the longest undammed blackwater river in the country.

 A “Can-Do, Welcoming” Attitude

 Moore grew up in Ninety Six, SC and began his career with the parks as a summer maintenance worker at nearby Lake Greenwood State Recreation Center.
-He impressed his bosses with his can-do attitude and ability to learn new tasks and take on new responsibilities as he moved on to Kings Mountain State Park, Lee State Natural Area and then Santee State Park before taking the manager’s job at Colleton.
+He impressed his bosses with his can-do attitude and ability to learn new tasks and take on new responsibilities as he moved on to Kings Mountain State Park, Lee State Park and then Santee State Park before taking the manager’s job at Colleton.